klin90/coursera-python/README.md

-# coursera-python
+# Miscellaneous
-Exercises for Coursera: Introduction to Data Science in Python
+A collection of miscellaneous mini-projects, mostly completed for online MOOC classes.